SUSTAINABILITY Supply Chain

 Categories 6 Business trips by Lawson Headquarters employees 0.8

 * Calculations are based on the Basic Guidelines for Calculating Greenhouse Gas Emissions Throughout the Supply Chain Ver.
-2.5 and the emissions intensity database Ver.
-3.3 for calculating greenhouse gas emissions of organizations throughout the supply chain.
+2.6 and the emissions intensity database Ver.
+3.4 for calculating greenhouse gas emissions of organizations throughout the supply chain.
 It does not cover Lawson’s entire supply chain.
-Each value is rounded so the total value does not match the values’ actual total.
 Scope 2 includes electricity consumption by franchise stores that belong to Category 14 of Scope 3.

-Third-party validation has been performed on the record for fiscal 2022 by the Japan Management Association (except for electricity consumption by LAWSON STORE 100 stores in Scope 2).
+Third-party validation has been performed on the record for fiscal 2023 by the Japan Management Association.

 PAGE TOP